Online Master’s in Mental Health Counseling Programs

 MPCAC accredits a handful of online master’s in mental health counseling programs and has more science-based standards in education and training.
 Curriculum requirements for accreditation are:

-• Professional Identity and Ethical and Professional Standards.
+• Professional identity and ethical and professional standards.

-• Evidence-based Theories and Practice of Counseling and Psychotherapy.
+• Evidence-based theories and practice of counseling and psychotherapy.

-• Multiculturalism and Diversity.
+• Multiculturalism and diversity.

-• Theories of Psychopathology and Other Systems.
+• Theories of psychopathology and relevant classification systems.

-• Research Methods and Program Evaluation.
+• Research methods and program evaluation.

-• Career Development.
+• Career development.

-• Biological Basis of Behavior.
+• Biological basis of behavior.

-MPCAC curriculum retrieved from MPCAC 2017 Standards.
+MPCAC curriculum retrieved from MPCAC Accreditation Manual 2017 (PDF, 258 KB).

 Online Student Support Services